eafarooqi/DLBCSPJWD01/README.md

 - Unzip the bms.zip file to any folder
 - Login into the mysql Server.
 Create a database `bms` in MySQL server.
 Can be done using MySQL Workbench.
 - import the sql dump present in the zip file `bms.sql`
+- update .env file in project root directory for database username (DB_USERNAME) & password (DB_PASSWORD) if any, default is set to username root and no password.
 - using command line navigate to the project folder which was extracted in the first step.
 - Run following commands
 ```